ibrahimolukokun/ibrahimolukokun/README.md

 👋 Hey, I'm Ibrahim Olukokun

-A Creative Designer turned Frontend Developer with a passion for building beautiful and user-centric web experiences.
+A Creative Designer Engineer with a passion for building beautiful and user-centric web experiences.
 With years of experience in UI/UX and Graphics Design, I'm now diving deeper into JavaScript and modern frontend frameworks to bring design ideas to life through code.

 - 👀 I’m interested in Frontend Development, Design Systems, Creative Engineering, and UI/UX Innovation.